Dividends vs. Buybacks Explained for Investors

 Investors’ long-running love affair with dividends is understandable.
 But the reality is that regular cash payouts have declined in importance as a means of returning cash to shareholders.

-Expanding the opportunity set to include share repurchases opens up new possibilities and captures the market’s total yield.
+Expanding the opportunity set to include share repurchases opens new possibilities and captures the market’s total yield.
 The Morningstar U.S. Dividend & Buyback Index reflects a new market reality.

 Dan Lefkovitz is a strategist for Morningstar's Indexes product group.